NaanProphet/tripodvideoninja/README.md

 ## Running Locally via Docker

 1. Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop) is installed and running in the background.
 2. Create a new file `.env.dev` with the Algolia Admin API Key.
-This file is excluded automatically as part of .gitignore. `echo ALGOLIA_API_KEY=<my_api_key> > .env.dev`
+This file is automatically excluded from being committed.
+Example: `echo ALGOLIA_API_KEY=my_api_key > .env.dev`
 3. Run `docker-compose up -d` and visit <http://localhost:4000> after the container starts up.

 **Notes**

 * Any edits to pages will automatically refresh.
 * To regenerate Algolia indexes, simply restart the container or run `build-dev.sh` manually from the Docker terminal.
-Algolia is used for searching posts and used to populate the homepage.
+Algolia indexes are used for searching posts and populating the homepage.
-* Changes to the `Dockerfile` like upgrading the base OS image should be followed by deleting the image from Docker Desktop.
+* Changes to the `Dockerfile` (like upgrading the base OS image) should be followed by manually deleting the image from Docker Desktop.
 Otherwise `docker-compose` will reuse the old image when it spins up the container.
-* If `docker-compose up` throws an error saying `.env.dev: no such file or directory` please create an `.env.dev` file according to the instructions above.
+* If `docker-compose up` throws the error `.env.dev: no such file or directory` please create an `.env.dev` file according to the instructions above.

 ## CI/CD